Fuelling change: how covid-19 is impacting Brazil’s oil industry

 But Brazil’s oil and gas regulator has made moves to encourage market activity too.
 Just last Monday, the ANP issued new rules for companies to more easily decommission and abandon mature oil and natural gas fields, in the hope of generating about US$5 billion in investment over the next five years.
 The rules are part of a series of reforms that aim to reduce bureaucracy and make the once state-monopolised oil and gas sector more business-friendly and attractive to the private sector.
 By making abandonment and decommissioning processes quicker, investors are no longer tied to fields for so long and can reallocate money elsewhere.

 The ANP has also extended certain exploratory and production deadlines for projects that have been interrupted by the covid-19 pandemic.
 The Brazilian oil regulator must continue to work alongside all authorities – federal, state and municipal – to respond quickly to the ever-evolving situation, says Mattos Filho, Veiga Filho, Marrey Jr e Quiroga Advogados partner Giovani Loss.
-He says clients must also communicate with the authorities on how they think the sector can best survive the pandemic.
+He says companies must also communicate with the authorities on how they think the sector can best survive the pandemic.
 “As the economic and health issues progress, there is no magical formula: companies and government will need to keep studying and discussing the best way forward, considering we are all in the same boat.
 Communication is key in these difficult times,” says Loss.

 The bigger the better?

-It’s the small and midsize clients that may face the most difficulties within the industry, as they may not have the liquidity to ride this wave of low revenues.
+It’s the small and midsize companies that may face the most difficulties within the industry, as they may not have the liquidity to ride this wave of low revenues.
 “For the short term, activities will be reduced drastically, and companies will aim for strong cost reductions,” says Mattos Filho’s Loss.
 These businesses may find it difficult reducing their activities, but larger companies will probably have more leverage to cut short-term activities while not hurting their bottom line.
 “Long term, most projects won’t be cancelled as they tend to be the ones in which the economics have already considered potential oil pricing setbacks,” adds Loss.

-While most Brazilian insurance policies exclude losses resulting from pandemics and banks are hesitant to lend at present, clients must take advantage of the measures introduced to help stay afloat during this time – from tax payment extensions to national insurance contribution cuts, companies can capitalise on these moves to cut their spending.
+While most Brazilian insurance policies exclude losses resulting from pandemics and banks are hesitant to lend at present, companies must take advantage of the measures introduced to help stay afloat during this time – from tax payment extensions to national insurance contribution cuts, companies can capitalise on these moves to cut their spending.
 Reserve-based lending – loans made against and secured by oil and gas fields or a portfolio of assets – is also a more viable option following the ANP’s 2019 institution of clearer rules for sale and purchase agreements using this kind of financing.

-Even if clients do stay afloat for the time being, what condition they will be in once pricing returns to normal is still up for debate.
+Even if companies do stay afloat for the time being, what condition they will be in once pricing returns to normal is still up for debate.
 “Financing is currently in short supply, and small and medium-sized companies are threatened.
 Many of them, unfortunately, will expire along the way,” says our anonymous GC.
 “Even the larger companies, like Petrobras, are likely to see their investment plans compromised and, in some cases, their levels of debt and financing commitments will merit a close watch.”